klaguedan/tut-datahub-and-github/index.md

 - **Paste the key** into the **Key** box.
 - Click **Add SSH key**.
-- You may have to login to Github etc.
+- You may have to confirm your Github credentials etc.

 <br>
 <br>